trander-25/trander-25/README.md

 Hi 👋 My name is Trander
 ========================

-Software Engineer
+Data Engineer
 -----------------

 Hi there!
-I'm Trander, a Software Engineer with a passion for building innovative web applications, crafting engaging content, and exploring data science.
-I'm always eager to learn new things and connect with fellow enthusiasts.
+I'm Trander, a Data Engineer, specializing in building systems to collect, process, and store large-scale data.

 * ✉️  You can contact me at [thevinh15925@gmail.com](mailto:thevinh15925@gmail.com)
 * 🧠  I'm learning web and mobile application development, diving into practical AI applications, and mastering big data processing.